How to Plan a Successful Backpacking Trip in 7 Steps

 3. Select Gear

 For a beginner backpacker, the task of gear selection is usually the most time-consuming, certainly the most expensive, and unfortunately also the most frustrating—it’s very easy to go down the rabbit hole here.
+A good backpacking checklist and run-down of gear is a great place to start.

 To make this process easier for my clients, I give them a time-tested gear-list template that I designed, along with examples of completed gear lists for trips similar to the one they’re going to take and a copy of The Ultimate Hiker’s Gear Guide.
 These resources should help cut through the noise.